 Data Center FAQs

 This opportunity has not been considered lightly.

 The FAQs below were developed in response to our own questions about the project, including questions from the Wilmington City School District, residents, and existing businesses.
 Our goal is to provide clear, fact-based information and to ensure transparency throughout this process.
-We encourage residents and community partners to review this information and to return often, as this page will receive regular updates.
+Information about this project is in flux.
+We encourage residents and community partners to review this information and to return often, as this page will receive regular updates as new information becomes available.

+Data Center FAQs